 The Phantom Official Fan Club Australia was authorized by King Features Syndicate with all paraphernalia the club issued being Trade Marked.
 The introductory pack received upon becoming a member even contained a welcome message from Lee Falk.

 The Phantom Official Fan Club Australia introductory pack came in the form of a white gloss manila folder, with the clubs logo on the front and included a pair of highly reflective foil souvenir stickers.
+Two designs of the folder were used by the club.

 Over the 8 years The Phantom Official Fan Club Australia was running, 15 newsletters were released, titled ‘Member Newsletter’.
 Newsletter number 1, published on January 10th 1992, coincided with Frew Publications releasing their 1000th edition Phantom comic (which contained a replica of Frew number 1 from 1948).